 Off-system resources should not be accessed, but if the manufacturer has provided local copies, they may be used in place of off-site resources.
 (Note that this prevents accessing any CSS files not available on the local system.)

 Manufacturers should not attempt to display information encoded in information or textContent attributes, or the content of text support files, that is in any format other than plain text, HTML, or XML.
 Specifically, PDF files should not be opened.
 Instead the interface should show an indication of a file type that cannot be opened on the ECDIS, for example, the file type with a “not allowed” icon superimposed (Table C-7).
 Clicking on this indication should provide an appropriate message to the user, for example “This file type cannot be displayed on an ECDIS, but may be readable on other systems.”

 The optional sub-attribute fileLocator is intended to indicate the location of information relevant to the current feature within a larger file, and can be used to automatically position the text viewer at the correct place in a large file.
 Manufacturers should not assume that the content of filelocator will be human-readable.
 The content of fileLocator should be interpreted according to Table C-20.
-If this attribute is present and the file is large enough to require scrolling of the text viewer window/panel, its use is encouraged, to save the mariner time in scrolling through possibly large amounts of text.
+If this attribute is present and the file is large enough to require scrolling of the text viewer window/panel, its use is encouraged, to save the mariner time in scrolling through possibly large amounts of text; however, in that case plain text files should be converted to HTML or XML, for which fragment identifiers are part of the respective specifications and more amenable to programmatic use than integer offsets for plain text.